Skip to main content

 What species do you handle in Lansing?

 Most-called species in greater Lansing: deer (US-127 + I-69 rural-edge corridors), raccoon (older East Lansing + REO Town housing), squirrel (mature-tree neighborhoods), opossum + skunk (Okemos, Haslett, and Delta Township yards).
-We handle all seven of Michigan's most-called species (raccoon, deer, squirrel, opossum, skunk, bird, cat) plus less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis.
+We handle all six of Michigan's most-called species (raccoon, deer, squirrel, opossum, skunk, bird) plus less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis.

 Who picks up dead animals in Michigan?